-Have you ever had a piece of kitchen equipment, whether it be a gadget, something electric, just sitting around gathering dust because you never use them?
+Have you ever had a piece of kitchen equipment, whether it be a gadget or something electric, just sitting around gathering dust because you never use them?
 You hold on to them anyway because who knows, you might need it one day, right?

 Well, I had a box of plastic pierogi sealer/crimpers taking up room for years.
 I never used them, and frankly, never thought I’d ever be making pierogi from scratch, so after letting this box take up room for way too long, and since I couldn’t even give them away, I trashed them a few weeks ago.
 Whaddya know, this month the Daring Cooks are challenging us to make pierogi! #$%^!!!